CodingNomads/mentor-docs/docs/03_mentorship_process.md

 # CodingNomads Mentorship Process

-This document contains a breakdown of the logistics surrounding our mentorship process, with links to other documents that have more in-depth descriptions.
+This document contains a breakdown of the logistics surrounding our mentorship process, with links to other documents that have in-depth descriptions.

 [TOC]